 The Wildlife Diversity Program (WDP) is part of the Division of Fish & Wildlife within the DNR.
 WDP is responsible for over 750 species of nongame and endangered wildlife.
 Nongame refers to any animal species that is not traditionally pursued through hunting and fishing.
 In Indiana, nongame species make up more than 90 percent of the state’s mammals, birds, fish, mollusks, reptiles and amphibians.
 WDP receives no state tax appropriations; it is funded through voluntary donations to the Nongame Fund.

-Sale of reptiles and amphibians
+Can I sell reptiles and amphibians

 The sale of reptiles and amphibians taken from the wild in Indiana is prohibited.*